Shartalyn/Portfolio/README.md

 # Portfolio
-A combination of recenant work, both creative and professional, I have done.
+A combination of recent work, both creative and professional, I have done.